About New Hanover County

 Real Estate & Relocation Assistance

 Considering a move to New Hanover County?
-Vanessa works with buyers and sellers from all around the greater Wilmington, Carolina Beach, and Wrightsville Beach areas.
-Whether you are looking to a second home, investment property, or a primary residence, give Vanessa a call.
+We work with buyers and sellers from all around the greater Wilmington, Carolina Beach, and Wrightsville Beach areas.
+Whether you are looking to a second home, investment property, or a primary residence, give us a call.

 Local New Hanover County Resources